Most gas-based outdoor heaters are safe to leave out in the rain. However, using an outdoor patio heater in the rain is still not recommended.

 Portable Outdoor Heaters

-So moving to someplace where the rain can’t get to it will help protect the heater from deterioration over the long term.
+Moving to someplace where the rain can’t get to it will help protect the heater from deterioration over the long term.

-One thing you should keep in mind is that these heaters can be heavy, especially certain models like a pyramid gas patio heater.
+Remember that these heaters can be heavy, particular models like a pyramid gas patio heater.

 Electric Infrared Heaters

 As you might have already guessed, electric infrared outdoor heaters should not be left out when it is raining.

 Electricity and water, as a general rule, can be hazardous.

 Most electric heaters aren’t as heavy as gas-based heaters, so moving them around shouldn’t be too tricky.